popdotco/SimpleProxy/README.md

 #### `$session` ####

 If set to `TRUE`, SimpleProxy will check for the global constant `SID` and add it to the copied cookies array passed via `CUROPT_COOKIE`.
 Note that this option also requires that the `$cookies` parameter be set to `TRUE`.

+## Opinionated

+We initially had no intentions of opening this bad boy up, so some of the decisions are fairly opinionated such as the handling of error messages being wrapped in `H1` tags.
+These should be removed for future versions.

 ## Credits